 - Save the output picture down to a local area.

-- Replace the dataset with your new dataset.
+- Replace the dataset from github with your new dataset.
 I’ve taken the stats from here.

 - Refresh the data if not automatic.

 - Open the chart sheet and click on the sheet.